dvingo/cljs-styled-components/README.md

     as described here:
     https://www.styled-components.com/docs/advanced#styling-normal-react-components

-The third argument must be a ClojureScript map, this is computed at runtime so you can construct this map any way you like.
+The third argument must be a ClojureScript map or a ClojureScript vector, this is computed at runtime so you can construct this map/vector any way you like.

 A more featureful example: